What You Need to Know Before Investment Crowdfunding

 There are still rules and red tape, but investment crowdfunding makes it easier for businesses to raise capital by allowing others to invest.
 At first, only accredited investors were allowed to get involved.
 However, in 2016, anyone could start accessing platforms to invest in new business, thanks to so-called Title III rules.

-Now, it’s possible for you to take $100 to an investment crowdfunding platform and invest money in the hopes that you will see a return to beat the stock market.
+Now, you can take $100 to an investment crowdfunding platform and invest money in the hopes that you will see a return to beat the stock market.

 How Do You Invest on an Equity Crowdfunding Website?